-Ukraine targets corruption in medical exemptions from military service
+Ukraine investigates corruption in medical exemptions from military duty

 Ukraine’s President Volodymyr Zelenskyy has called out what he described as systematic corruption in the country’s medical exemptions from service in the armed forces, saying the system was subject to widespread bribe-taking and the flight of people overseas.

-All cases of medical exemptions from military service since the beginning of Russia’s war on Ukraine last year – where there are suspicions – will be investigated, Zelenskyy said in his evening video address to the nation on Wednesday.
+Zelenskyy said that bribes of between $3,000 to $15,000 had been paid for medical exemptions from military duty.

-Zelenskyy said that bribes between $3,000 to $15,000 had been paid for medical exemptions from military duty.
+All cases of medical exemptions from service since the beginning of Russia’s war on Ukraine – where there are suspicions – will be investigated, Zelenskyy said in his evening video address to the nation on Wednesday.

 “It is necessary to check a significant number of decisions of the military medical commissions on disability and unfitness for military service that were made after February 24,” Zelenskyy said.